praerie/notes/Chapter-2.md

 **Technical Artists** (TAs) and **Technical Directors** (TDs), who have both artistic sensibility and the ability to script, are invaluable when artists require ad hoc tools during pre-production.

+### On the technical side

+Pre-production is the time to test and validate ideas from the creative team to minimize risk.

+Ideas that may look great as concept sketches often turn out to be technically impossible, and new cutting-edge tools may be incompatible with the rest of the pipeline.

+Prototype code is notoriously unreliable, so teams often reimplement their prototype tools completely rather than building upon them; although sometimes "temporary" solutions become permanent due to lack of time or resources.

+### Guiding Principle

+In this industry, there is one simple rule to live by:

+> "The only thing that is constant is change."